-Having a clear and inspiring Product vision helps in motivating and inspiring people, like the Development Team, the stakeholders and customers and users.
+Having a clear and inspiring Product vision helps in motivating and inspiring people, like the Scrum Team, the stakeholders and customers, and users.
 It also provides a common understanding of the direction we want to move towards.
 Besides that, the Product vision also supports the Product Owner in making choices about what to build and what not to build for the Product.

 10 Tips for your Product vision:

 1. Be(come) the owner of the Product vision